-Choose from a range including two sizes of foldaway cabin bags, two sizes of trolley cabin bags or a rucksack for the cabin as well as a foldaway wheeled holdall option all made of lightweight materials to maximise the items you want to pack.
+Choose from a range including two sizes of foldaway cabin bags, two sizes of trolley cabin bags or a rucksack for the cabin, as well as a foldaway wheeled holdall option.
+All of these are made of lightweight materials to maximise the items you want to pack.

 For full details click here and quote the code TSM to obtain your discount online or over the phone.

 3. Only pack what you need - the tip here is to be ruthless.
 The aim is to carry as little as possible and to buy items you can find locally wherever you can.
 Clothing is where you can make a major hit – see note below.